 6. Consider Outsourcing

-With PracticePanther, you can support remote paralegals with features like legal document management that manages all your documents and files in one centralized location.
-Other features, such as automated workflows to manage tasks and legal calendaring to keep track of appointments are essential resources to support the success of your paralegal.
+With PracticePanther, for example, you can support remote paralegals with features like legal document management that manages all your documents and files in one centralized location.
+Other features, such as automated workflows to manage tasks and legal calendaring to keep track of appointments, are essential resources to support the success of your paralegal.
+You can see how PracticePanther works by clicking here for a free trial.

 Hire the Best Paralegal for Your Firm